Child Accident Compensation Claim: Can I claim for my son’s injury at school?

-Click this link to see the duties on a school to take care of your child's safety
+Click accident at school to see the duties on a school to take care of your child’s safety

 2. Making a child accident compensation claim against the child who tripped your son

 It may seem odd to suggest that a injury to minor claim could be made against another child, but you might be interested to learn that sometimes this is possible.

 Very young children cannot be considered negligent in causing an accidents as they are too yound to realise the consequences of their actions, but older children can.